 Transcription

-Transcription is the process of converting audio into text in the same language.
+Transcription is the process of converting Arabic audio into Arabic text, a necessary step in localizing audio content for Arabic audiences.

 Transcreation